arseni-konakhau/mcp-client/memory-bank/progress.md

 - **Application Properties**: Configured for Atlassian MCP server connection
 - **HTTP Test Suite**: Comprehensive test file for API validation
 - **Build Success**: All components compile and build successfully
+- **Integration Success**: ✅ Successfully connecting to and communicating with MCP server
+- **Tool Execution**: ✅ Confluence and Jira tools working correctly
+- **API Validation**: ✅ All REST endpoints tested and working

 ## What's Left to Build